Welcome

 Global section was added in 0.26.0

-version and it allow users to change the dashboard default mode to dark and declare a global settings for all displayers on the page:
+version and it allows users to change the dashboard default mode to dark and declare a global settings for all displayers on the page or a global setting for all dataset or a global dataset:

 global: